Wireless Phone Chargers: Your Ultimate Guide

 How Does Wireless Phone Charging Actually Work?

 At its core, a wireless phone charger might feel like magic, but it’s pure science: electromagnetic induction.
 This ingenious principle allows electrical energy to transfer between two objects without any physical connection.
+For shop curated wireless chargers on this site.

 A wireless charging pad contains a coil of wires—the transmitter coil—that creates an oscillating magnetic field when plugged into power.
 Your smartphone, if it supports wireless charging, has a similar coil—the receiver coil—embedded in its back.
 When your phone is placed on the charging pad, the magnetic field from the pad induces an electric current in your phone’s receiver coil.
 This current is then converted into direct current (DC) by your phone’s internal circuitry, charging its battery.
 It’s like an invisible bridge of energy, making your wireless phone charger a truly remarkable piece of tech.